Vpadia717/ytback/README.md

 ```

 ## Usage
-The Tech Tv backend can be used by admins and users.
+The DevTube backend can be used by admins and users.

 * Admins can:
   * Create users